-- N. Recreational Vehicle: A vehicle or vehicular attachment for temporary sleeping or living quarters for one or more persons which is not a dwelling and which may include a pick-up camper, travel trailer, tent trailer, or motor home. - Retail: Connected with the sale of goods to the ultimate consumer for direct use and consumption and not for trade. - P. Seasonal: Less than or equal to seven (7) months of use. - Q. Structure: Anything constructed, erected, or placed in or on the ground, the use of which requires location on the ground or attachment to something on the ground, including but not limited to buildings, mobile homes, recreational vehicles, piers, floats, recreation areas, and parking lots.
-Boundary walls and fences are not included under this regulation. - R. Substantial Enlargement: An expansion of the land area of the development site, volume or square footage of buildings, addition of fixtures or equipment involving more than twenty-five percent (25%) increase in floor space, or the volume of activity by more than twenty-five (25%) percent, at any one time or in total since the effective date of this Ordinance. - S. Substantial Start: Completion of thirty (30%) percent of a permitted structure or use measured as a percentage of the estimated total cost.
-Exterior walls and roof must be completely closed in and finish applied. - T. Temporary Structure, Garage or Storage Shed: A building without a permanent foundation that is primarily constructed of materials other than wood or masonry products.
+- N. Recreational Vehicle: A vehicle or vehicular attachment for temporary sleeping or living quarters for one or more persons which is not a dwelling, and which may include a pickup camper, travel trailer, tent trailer, or motorhome. - O. Retail: Connected with the sale of goods to the ultimate consumer for direct use and consumption and not for trade. - P. Seasonal: Less than or equal to seven (7) months of use. - Q. Structure: Anything constructed, erected, or placed in or on the ground, the use of which requires location on the ground or attachment to something on the ground, including but not limited to buildings, mobile homes, recreational vehicles, piers, floats, recreation areas, and parking lots.
+Boundary walls and fences are not included under this regulation. - R. Substantial Enlargement: An expansion of the land area of the development site, volume or square footage of buildings, addition of fixtures or equipment involving more than twenty- five (25%) increase in floor space, or volume of activity by more than twenty-five (25%), at any one time or in total since the effective date of this ordinance. - S. Substantial Start: Completion of thirty (30%) of a permitted structure or use measured as a percentage of the estimated total cost.
+Exterior walls and roof must be completely closed in and finish applied. - T. Temporary Structure: Garage or Storage Shed: A building without a permanent foundation that is primarily constructed of materials other than wood or masonry products.

-This Ordinance is respectfully submitted to the Selectmen of the town of Perry on 8th of May 2014 to present to the Town of Perry Citizens for approval at the next Town Meeting.
+This Ordinance is respectfully submitted to the Selectmen of the Town of Perry on (date) to present to the Town of Perry Citizens for approval at a Special Town Meeting.